Drown (Bring Me the Horizon song): Music video

 The music video for the track was released on 21 October 2014 via their Vevo account.
 It features the band performing the track "rather rigidly", being described as "a far cry from their energetic live shows."

-As of November 2022, the music video for "Drown" has over 120 million views on YouTube.
+During the video Oli Sykes eyes turn green and reptillian, Matt Kean's hand fades away briefly and Matt Nichols turns into a werewolf and attacks Jordan Fish.